 - 1 cup unsalted butter, room temperature

-- 2 1/4 teaspoons vanilla
+- 2 1/4 teaspoons vanilla extract

 - 4 1/2 cups powdered sugar, sifted

-- 1/4 cup milk
+- 1/4 cup whole milk

 - a pinch of salt

-- Preheat oven to 350 degrees F. Line a cupcake tin with liners.
+- Preheat oven to 350 degrees F. Line a cupcake pan with liners.
 Use a marker to make a small dot at the fronts of your cupcakes so that you will know which direction the hearts are facing once baked and frosted.

 - Add the dry ingredients alternatively with the milk, scraping down the sides as you go.
-Beat well.

 - Fill the cupcake tins at least 1/3 of the way with the cupcake batter.
 Place the hearts in the middle, making sure the bottoms are touching the bottom of the tin.
 Gently spoon additional batter around the top part of each heart.
 (The hearts will be still be sticking out on top before and after baking).